Tenzing (film)

-Tenzing is an upcoming biographical drama film about Sherpa Tenzing Norgay, directed by Jennifer Peedom, written by Luke Davies, and starring Tom Hiddleston as Edmund Hillary and Willem Dafoe as John Hunt.
-Caitríona Balfe co-stars.
+Tenzing is a 2026 biographical drama film directed by Jennifer Peedom and written by Luke Davies.
+It stars Genden Phuntsok as Tenzing Norgay, Tom Hiddleston as Sir Edmund Hillary, and Willem Dafoe as John Hunt.
+The film is based on Nepalese-Indian Sherpa Tenzing's 1953 ascent of Mount Everest with New Zealand climber Hillary.

+The film had its world premiere at the 53rd Telluride Film Festival on September 4, 2026.